Nicholas-BI/bakery-efficiency-score/docs/data_model_description.md

 The way the score works, every metric either ends up in the **numerator** (good) or the **denominator** (bad).
 So if you wanted to “turn off” a metric — say, you didn’t care about XP at all — you’d set the slider to zero and expect it to be skipped.

 But if zero wasn’t *really* zero?
-It might sneak into the formula anyway, and suddenly your XP score is subtly messing with the rankings even though you said not to include it.
+It would sneak into the formula anyway, and suddenly your XP score is subtly messing with the rankings even though you said not to include it.

 So I scrapped the default what-if method and built these tables by hand using `DATATABLE()`, which gave me full control over the values and formatting.
 That fixed the problem, kept logic clean, and made the sliders feel truly responsive.